edzonee/edzonee/README.md

 <div align="center">

-# Welcome to my profile  👋
+# Welcome to my GitHub  👋

 #### 🧍 My name is Ediz and I'm 26 years old